 Many medications for this condition are stimulants, meaning they rev up your brain.
 They also change the way your nerve cells send messages.
 Both of these things can make you restless and anxious, especially if you’re taking high doses.

 Mood changes are a common side effect of these medications:

 Some of these drugs can make mood disorders worse, such as depression and anxiety.
 Some bronchodilators, medicines that open up airways in your lungs, may also cause anxiety, even if you didn’t have it before.
 They include:

-- Albuterol.
+- Albuterol (Proventil).
 It’s common for albuterol to cause trembling or shakiness and, less commonly, racing heartbeats.
 All those can seem like the signs of a panic attack.

-- Salmeterol.
+- Salmeterol (Serevent Diskus).
 Possible side effects include nervousness, sweating, fast heartbeat, and anxiety.

-- Theophylline.
+- Theophylline (Elixophyllin).
 This drug has been around for decades, but fewer doctors prescribe it today.

 When your body doesn’t make enough thyroid hormone, you may lack energy, gain weight, or have trouble concentrating.
 But thyroid pills (Armour Thyroid, Nature-Throid, NP Thyroid) used to treat this condition, called hypothyroidism, can trigger anxiety, shakiness, and hyperactivity.

 Phenytoin (Dilantin, Phenytek) is a medication that calms the electrical activity that happens in the brain during a seizure.
 Sometimes doctors also prescribe it to control irregular heartbeats.
 But it can cause panic attacks, agitation, and anxiety.